fhumbertodf/dicionario/Textos4.md

 foods from around the world.
 Sometimes I eat things that aren't good for me.
 I eat potato chips and candies.
 These foods aren't part of a nutritious diet, but they are fun to eat.*

-## 66: Spring.

->*Article #90 The Zoo
+## 90 The Zoo.

-My class took a trip to the Toronto Zoo.
+>*My class took a trip to the Toronto Zoo.
 I had a wonderful time there.
 My favorite animals werethe lions.
 They look very powerful and strong.
 They saythatthelionis the king of the forest, and I think that title suits him.
 The monkeys were funny.
 They were looking at us just as much as we looked atthem.
 They were swinging from branches and doing tricks to